 Creating the list will take you some time.
 Look at their editorial mission.
 You’ll need to analyze the type of stories they produce, who is their audience, what topics they are interested in, what are their angles.
 If you aim for earned media, and even with native advertising, know that publications produce content that appeal to their core audience.

-Wait before you pitch them one story.
+Wait before you pitch them a story.
 Instead, be useful to the publications and the journalists who can best put your stories in front of the right people for your business.
 Promote their work, introduce them to new researches, discoveries, trends, any type of information or people (outside yourself) that fit their interest, connect with them as someone who appreciates their work.
 Your first goal should be to build a relationship.

 The Pitch